Privatized Banking – Life Insurance Loans and Why We Use Them

 Cash value life insurance is a funding source that provides ready access to capital by offering liquidity through the guaranteed loan provision.

-Finally, whole life insurance increase returns on your investments by giving you an external return on outside investments, in addition to the internal rate of return that you earn inside the policy.
+Finally, whole life insurance increases returns on investments by giving you an external return on outside investments, in addition to the internal rate of return that you earn inside the policy.

-Packaging together the control, guaranteed loan provision, collateralization, uninterrupted compound growth, and the ability to earn returns in two places at the same time, life insurance policy loans give you
+Together with the control, guaranteed loan provision, collateralization, uninterrupted compound growth, and the ability to earn returns in two places at the same time, life insurance policy loans give you a multi-dimensional access to capital that you won’t find anywhere else.

 Your Decision Point